kashakkhan/TIME-TABLE-GENERATOR/README.md

 - Number of subjects, and periods per week for each

 The program prints the generated timetable grid and an allocation summary.

+Kashak Khan
+Mtech(Integrated)
+Noida Intitute of Engineering and Technology
+Computer science and engineering